-Fear not: there are plenty of business ideas for people looking for a creative outlet.
+Fear not: there are plenty of online business ideas for people looking for a creative outlet.

-Remember that there are customers for almost everything online, so it’s likely you’ll find demand for your skill set.
+Remember that there are customers for almost everything online, so it’s likely you’ll find the demand for your skillset.

 This is such a great business idea that we wrote a blog on how to do it.